Image

 Video recordings will only be accepted as grounds for evaluation if you follow the instructions below in your application:

-• Read the test instructions for the programme and instrument you are applying for carefully to know what you need to upload.
+• Read the test instructions for the programme you are applying for carefully to know what you need to upload.

 • Begin each video by introducing yourself.
 You must also state clearly what piece you are going to perform in the recording.
 Your videos will not be considered valid unless your face and your hands are visible the entire time.

-• Perform only one piece/test requirement per video.
+• Perform only one song/piece per video.
 Each video may be at most 6 minutes long and must be performed in a single uncut take.
 No clipping or other technical editing is allowed.
 The total length of your videos together may not exceed 15 minutes.

 • Remember to do a sound test with your recording equipment prior to recording.
 The sound must be of high quality, without excessive room acoustic effects, distortion or noise.